David Miranda detention: Police right to act, says May

 It said the judicial review application due to be heard at London's High Court on Thursday aimed to secure a temporary restriction to stop the authorities using the material.

-"If interim relief is not granted then the claimant is likely to suffer irremediable prejudice, as are the other journalistic sources whose confidential information is contained in the material seized by the defendants," Bindmans said in a statement.'Not right'
+"If interim relief is not granted then the claimant is likely to suffer irremediable prejudice, as are the other journalistic sources whose confidential information is contained in the material seized by the defendants," Bindmans said in a statement.

 Mrs May told BBC Radio 4's World At One programme: "If the police believe someone has in their possession highly sensitive stolen information that could help terrorists that could lead to a loss of life, it is right the police should act.